gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

   - corporate bonds normally have $1000 par values when issued

 #### Coupon - interest rate
-- amoutn investor receives as interest payment
+- amount investor receives as interest payment
 - most bonds pay interest every 6 months but it's possiel for them to pay more or less frequently
 - **fixed rate**
 - **floating rate**